socialfoundations/folktexts/README.md

 ```

 ## Basic setup
-> You'll need to go through these steps to run the benchmark tasks.
+> Go through the following steps to run the benchmark tasks.
+> Alternatively, if you only want ready-to-use datasets, see [this section](#ready-to-use-datasets).

 1. Create conda environment